-The meetings in Burkina Faso appear to be part of a new, regional attempt to set up negotiations to resolve the Mali crisis ahead of a possible military intervention that is expected to be led by African forces with logistical backing from the European Union and the United States.
-France is heading the international effort to plan the military campaign to end the occupation by Ansar Dine and other Islamists in Mali's north.
+The meetings appear to be part of a new, regional attempt to set up negotiations to resolve the Mali crisis ahead of a possible military intervention that is expected to be led by African forces with logistical backing from the European Union and the United States.
+France is heading the international effort to plan the military campaign to end the Islamists' occupation.

 Although Ansar Dine has imposed strict Islamic law, including carrying out punishments such as amputating the hands of thieves and stoning to death a couple who had children out of wedlock, authorities believe the group is the most open to negotiation because its fighters are Malian nationals with ties to the area.

 "All the international instruments have been put in place (to deal with this crisis)," Mali's Minister of Foreign Affairs Tieman Coulibaly told reporters after arriving in Ouagadougou.
 "And we are now weighing the options — either negotiations or military intervention in order to liberate northern Mali."

 Burkina Faso's Foreign Affairs Minister Djibril Bassole told reporters, however, that the negotiations with Ansar Dine do not preclude the use of force.
 "In any case, the negotiations we are trying to foster does not in any way present an obstacle to the use of force ... as we will need to use force in order to stamp out the terrorists that have taken over this territory," he said.

 Intalla, the mediator sent on behalf of Ansar Dine, is the son of the traditional elder of the northern Malian city of Kidal.